-Noise levels on the A9 at the scheme extent for day, evening and night (Lden) fall between 64-69dB (SpatialData.gov.scot).
+Modelled noise data for the A9 at the scheme extent shows that the day, evening and night levels (Lden) fall between 65-75dB (SpatialData.gov.scot).

-Baseline noise levels are likely to be primarily influenced by traffic travelling along the A9; with secondary sources derived from nearby land management activities and the Highland Mainline Railway.
+Due to the semi-rural location of the scheme, baseline noise levels are likely to be primarily influenced by traffic travelling along the A9; with secondary sources derived from nearby land management activities and the nearby railway line.